A superior wide-angle lens that works well in most settings and offers impressive performance and build quality.

 Maximum f/2.8 aperture allows for good performance in low light conditions.
-Minimum focusing distance of 1.15 feet from subject.
+Minimum focusing distance of 1.15 feet from the subject.
 Compact and lightweight, for easy on-the-go shots.
 Nice quality at an affordable price point.

 Some users have experienced problems with dust accumulating inside the lens; take care when switching between/storing lenses.

-Fast auto-focus mechanism runs quietly.
+The fast auto-focus mechanism runs quietly.
 Works in many situations.
 Small size for a zoom lens.
 One of the best zoom lenses available for a Canon camera in terms of image sharpness.

 Price point is well above average.
 The f/2.8 maximum aperture won't fit some needs.

 Excellent telephoto zoom range maintains crisp details in photos.
 Optical image stabilization prevents blurring from shaky hands or wind.
 Autofocus and full-time manual focus.
-Maximum f/2.8 aperture through total zoom range.
+Maximum f/2.8 aperture through the total zoom range.

 Comes at an expensive price.
 Heavy, bulky lens.